This page is for you!

 Reading Guide for The Blessing Stone

-Daughter of the Sun - Summary and Reading Group Questions
+Daughter Of The Sun - Summary and Reading Guide Questions

 In "Daughter of the Sun" international best-selling author Barbara Wood turns her attention to a 900-year-old mystery.
 Why did the Anasazi Indians of Chaco Canyon, New Mexico abruptly abandon a vast & flourishing city filled with monumental architecture and ceremonial buildings?